 During the summer of 2014, one of our new churches held a block party in its local community to show the community the love of Christ.
 Grills were fired up for hamburgers and hotdogs, bounce houses were inflated for children to play, music was playing to fill the community with Christian songs, and the community began streaming into the local park on a hot, clear summer afternoon.
 As any good high desert resident does during the summer, most people found shade under pop-up tents or beneath the few trees in the park.

-A couple from the community was sitting beneath the shade of one of those trees, watching their two children play, but away from most of the action of the block party.
+A couple from the community was sitting beneath the shade of one of those trees, watching their two children play.
+But they were away from most of the action of the block party.
 It was the wife’s birthday and she had expected a birthday dinner at a local restaurant, but the couple decided instead to take their two children to the block party.
 A hotdog or hamburger in a local park is not exactly the ideal birthday meal, so the couple stayed away from most of the action.

 As I looked around, I noticed a few of the local church members talking to the couple beneath the tree.
-After a few minutes, one of the church members came over to me, told me the couple had some questions, and asked if I could talk to them about their questions.
+After a few minutes, one of the church members came over to me.
+He told me the couple had some questions.
+And asked if I could talk to them about their questions.
+It was a moment for local missions.
 I walked over to the couple and said, “I hear you guys have some questions.”
 As soon as I said those words, the wife looked at me with anger and disgust.
 She said, through her anger, “We have two questions.
 We want to know about temples and the priesthood.
 Go!”

 I was completely shocked by her demeanor and statement.
 I asked her to repeat what she said.
 When she did, I responded, “Well, in the Old Testament, we needed physical temples and physical priests to get us closer to God because of our sin and His holiness.
 In the New Testament, although our sin and His holiness remain, God sent His Son, Jesus, to fulfill all of those requirements and die in our place.
 So we now have a spiritual temple, which are our bodies (temples of the Holy Spirit), and we have a Great High Priest in Jesus.
 We don’t need physical temples or priests any longer to get us closer to God because Jesus is the final prophet, priest, and king.
 He took our punishment and He is now our mediator.”